JiscSD/0-3-innovation-tech-test/README.md

 We would recommend you don't spend more than a couple of hours on this project, and if you don't finish it, don't worry.
 We understand that 2 hours work is not going to produce a piece of art.

 In the interview we will ask you what you would have done differently if you had a day, or a week.
 Would you have done TDD?
 Would you address certain bottlenecks?

+If you get stuck, or have any questions feel free to email me: nathan.sainsbury@jisc.ac.uk.

+If you need inspiration, check out [TinyURL](https://tinyurl.com/app).